-• All public address system work in the domestic terminal will be performed by MAA's Maintenance Contractors.
-Washington Professional Systems is the MAA Maintenance Contractor for the Domestic Terminal.
-Washington Professional Systems is the MAA Maintenance Contractor for the International Terminal and E Pier.
+• All public address system work in the domestic terminal will be performed by MAA's approved Maintenance Contractors.
 All PA system work shall be funded through the respective project as part of the base bid.
 All modifications and additions shall be coordinated with MAA and the designated maintenance contractor prior to completion of construction documents.